8 Reasons You Need Trekking Poles: #4 And #7 Are Scary!

-The thing that instantly separates the newbie trekkers from the seasoned ones is trekking pole.
+The thing that instantly separates the newbie trekkers from the seasoned ones is trekking poles.
 It has been around for as long we can remember and still they are somehow not in use as much as they should be.
 People often disregard them while going on those challenging treks and then pay for it later dearly in the form of dislocated joints and broken bones.

 But as more and more people are becoming aware of the many benefits that come with trekking poles, the paradigm is consistently changing for the better.
 Now they are not just a tool for the old and the weak.
 But something that every healthy and smart individual must carry with them to stay that way on all of their hikes.

-BELOW are 8 benefits that carrying trekking poles gives you while hiking.
+Below are 8 benefits that carrying trekking poles gives you while hiking.

 Benefits of Trekking Poles

 There are many obvious and few subtle benefits that are only visible with the continuous use of the trekking poles.
 They offer amazing support throughout the journey and it is only after using them that we realize that this is the ideal way to trek long distances without getting ourselves into any severe injury.

 The journey up the hill is quite tough on the leg muscles.
 If we have a handy pair of trekking poles with us at that time, we can actually distribute a good chunk of that physical stress throughout the body with their help.
 This way we will be able to stay strong and fresh in the game for a longer duration of time.